How to Plan a Baby Shower: Complete Checklist & Ideas

 Step 9: The Day-Of Checklist

-• Games and supplies are printed or set out
+• Plates, napkins, cups, and trash bags are set out

 After the Shower